learningnoobi/twitter-api/README.md

 FrontEnd is in React js .

 React Code : https://github.com/learningnoobi/twitter-react
+## If you are in windows ,you might get error installing redis . either install that seperately or use docker image
+## I am using cloudinary as my image storage , so make one cloudinary account and add that too in you env file

 ## how to run
 `mkdir yourfolder` </br>
 `cd yourfolder` </br>